compare

 A.

 Our students do have access to Swinburne’s campus facilities, including our libraries and this means they are required to pay a Student Amenities fee like all university students in Australia.
 For students who aren’t based in Victoria, we have an agreement with 34 institutions that our online students have access to.
-The program is called ULANZ and more information is available here: ULANZ website
+The program is called ULANZ and more information is available here on the ULANZ Borrowing Scheme.

 A.